-NCAA Women's College World Series history dates to 1982, when UCLA earned its first of 12 national championships.
+NCAA Women's College World Series history dates back to 1982, when UCLA earned its first of 12 national championships.

 Below is a year-by-year history of the WCWS MOPs, compiled from the NCAA record book.